 While highly technical situations may still require help from the customer support team, general issues can be fixed by following simple instructions.

-DigitalOcean offers extra security to advanced developers via SSH (secure shell) keys, provided that they are familiar with coding and can follow its online tutorials to go through a somewhat complicated first-time setup process.
+DigitalOcean offers extra security to advanced developers via SSH keys, provided that they are familiar with coding and can follow its online tutorials to go through a somewhat complicated first-time setup process.
 This step is actually recommended for all users.

 Otherwise, all your data is still protected by the default end-to-end encryption technology, which ensures that malicious actors cannot infect your website with ease.